OsmosysSoftware/transcript-summarizer/README.md

  ## Prerequisites

-To run this project, you need to have Python version 3.6 or above installed in your system.
+To run this project, you need to have Python version 3.6 or above installed on your system.
 - [Download Python](https://www.python.org/downloads/)
 - [Visual Studio Code](https://code.visualstudio.com/)
 - [OpenAI Account](https://platform.openai.com/api-keys) for API key